iamlynnmckay/dawdsl/README.md

 - `<ServerMessage>`
     - Used to start a dawdsl server with the given port, backend, and modules.
 By default, port = 49151, backend = "renoiselang" and modules = ["trackerlang.module.builtin"].
 - `<Backend>`
     - The backend is used to define the interpreter.
-It must be the name a of lua package defining a function 'server', that takes a port number and an array of <Module> and returns a handle to the server, and a function 'client', that takes a server address and port number, and returns a function 'send', that itself takes a message and sends it to the server at the given port and address.
-The only natively supported backend at this time is 'renoiselang'.
-See https://github.com/iamlynnmckay/dawdsl/src/renoiselang for more information.
+It must be the name a of lua package defining a function 'server', that takes a port number and an array of `<Module>` and returns a handle to the server, and a function 'client', that takes a server address and port number, and returns a function 'send', that itself takes a message and sends it to the server at the given port and address.
+The only natively supported backend at this time is `renoiselang`.
+See `./src/renoiselang` for more information.
 - `<Module>`
     - The modules are an array of strings used to define the compiler.
 They must be the names of lua packages that define valid trackerlang compiler modules.
-For more information on trackerlang, see github.com/iamlynnmckay/dawdsl/src/trackerlang. for more information.
+For more information on trackerlang, see `src/trackerlang`. for more information.
 - `<ClientMessage>`
     - Used to send a message to a running dawdsl server with the given address, port, and program to be evaluated.
 By default, address = "localhost" and port = 49151.
 - `<Program>`